Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Lower Bound of 1.2 for Equal-Length Periods

-We now consider an integer solution $\hatmbfx$.
-First we observe that, without loss of generality, orders are placed only at integer times.
-This is quite simple: any order placed at a fractional time $\tau$ can be shifted either left or right to the first integer without changing the set of demands served.
-Thus from now on we consider only schedules with orders at integer times.
+Now consider any integer solution $\hatmbfx$.
+Without loss of generality, assume that $\hatmbfx$ places orders only at integer times.
+(Any order placed at a fractional time $\tau$ can be shifted either left or right to the first integer without changing the set of demands served.)